-The contemporary “New Testament” comprises twenty-seven books: the four canonical gospels; the addendum to Luke, “Acts;” the twenty-one letters of the apostles (primarily letters from Paul but also letters from James, Peter, and John; and the Revelation of John.
+The contemporary “New Testament” comprises twenty-seven books: the four canonical gospels; the addendum to Luke, “Acts;” the twenty-one letters of the apostles (primarily letters from Paul but also letters from James, Peter, and John; and the Revelation of John).
 Many of these writings are believed to have been written prior to 120 AD.

 In the early days of “the way” writings that were variously attributed to the apostles circulated widely among the faithful, particularly the Pauline literature.
 Judea was a frustrated and enslaved region of Rome, an outpost filled with poverty and the “people of the book.”
 There was near constant tumult among the Jewish peoples who longed to be out from under the oppressive and hedonistic ways of Rome.
 Amidst this milieu, a variety of Rabbinical teachers arose, of which Jesus was one.
-The hope for a Jewish messiah was strong, one who could lead Judea out of its present situation.
-The Jewish elders, who appeared to many as hypocritical, and the Roman governors put many Jewish revolutionaries to death, as well as people condemned for heresy, like Jesus.
+The hope for a Jewish messiah was strong, one who could lead Judea out of its turmoil.
+The Jewish elders, who appeared to many as hypocritical, and the Roman governors, put many Jewish revolutionaries to death, as well as people condemned for heresy, like Jesus.
 After Jesus’s death around 30 AD, the revolts continued with many promising to be the messiah, the leader of the Jews, like Simon Bar Kokhba or Simon the “sorcerer” who is referenced in Acts.

 Like most divine writings that have come down to us from antiquity, the early Christian texts must be approached with a certain degree of respect for the sacred.
-Their origins are mysterious, the teaching still eludes us.
+Their origins are mysterious, and the teaching still eludes us.

-Clement, the mysterious early father of Christianity who is rumored to have been a follower of Peter, referenced several “word of Jesus” that were written down and certain letters by Paul.
+Clement, the mysterious early father of Christianity who is rumored to have been a follower of Peter, referenced several “words of Jesus” that were written down and certain letters by Paul.
 Clement is today considered one of the apostolic fathers of the church along with Polycarp and Ignatius, both rumored to be followers of John the Apostle.
 At this time there were varying written accounts of Jesus likely available – a “Sayings Gospel” and a “Signs Gospel” which formed the basis of the narratives for the canonical gospels.

 Justin Martyr referenced the “memoirs of the apostles” somewhere around 145 AD, and he cited several Pauline letters.
 A man named Tatian was converted to Christianity by Justin Martyr and he then went to Syria to build the church.
 In doing so, he created his own gospel by weaving together elements of the four canonical gospels, which he called Diatessaron (or “Harmony through the Four”).
 This gospel became the basis for the Syriac Church.